giorgos8/ExchangeRates_Python/README.md

 # Exchange Rates

-The target is to call the API https://docs.openexchangerates.org/reference/api-introduction with Exchange Rates daily and input the data into a SQL Server Database table
+The basic target is to call the API https://docs.openexchangerates.org/reference/api-introduction with Exchange Rates daily and input the data into a SQL Server Database table

 ## Description